kdanpoonsub/mayorgclientexercise/README.md

 ## Data

-The datasets are in the `/data` folder.
+The datasets are in the base folder.
 All of the data is the same, with only the structures changing:

 - `arrayofarray.json`: Data as an array of arrays.
 - `arrayofdelimited.json`: Data as an array of pipe-delimited fields.